New Hampshire 52 With A View

 New Hampshire 52 With A View – Created by the Over the Hill Hikers (OTHH) of Sandwich, NH, the New Hampshire 52 with a view is a hiking list consisting of fifty-two mountains under 4,000 feet that have awesome views; until the most recent revision of the list in spring 2020, a mountain also had to be over 2,500 feet, but this requirement seems to have been relaxed.
 Hikers can apply for a patch through the Over the Hill Hikers after completing the list.

 Over the Hill Hikers came to be in 1979; it started off as just a group of friends hiking together.
 Then, a few years later, Elizabeth "Lib" Bates and her husband Charles Crooker organized the group.
 And the popularity of the group continued to grow throughout the years.
 In the early 1990s (1991), members of the hiking group got tired of hiking the 4,000 footer hiking list, which consists of 48 mountains, so they created the 52 with a view list.
 The group believed that the combination of the two hiking lists offered the best 100 hikes.
-Today, this group hikes on a regular schedule and is more popular than ever.
+Today, this group hikes on a regular schedule and the hiking list is more popular than ever.

 For 16 years, "Lib" Bates was the Den Mother of the Over the Hill Hikers.
 She passed away on October 11, 2011, at the age of 92.
 Her father was Milton “Red Mac” MacGregor (1884-1976), the first caretaker of Carter Notch Hut.
 He was also the first manager of the Appalachian Mountain Club's hut system, overseeing Carter, Lakes of the Clouds, and Madison Spring huts from 1921 to 1927.
 Some believe that his ghost visits Carter Notch Hut from time to time.